ymaxgit/tcpcrypt/INSTALL-Linux.markdown

 iptables firewall setup
 =======================

-The included `launch_tcpcryptd.sh` script adds iptable rules to divert Web and local port 7777 traffic to tcpcryptd.
+The included `launch_tcpcryptd.sh` script adds iptable rules to divert all TCP traffic -- *except* that which is already encrypted, like SSH -- to tcpcryptd.
 Read on only for more complex firewall setups.

 The naive way to use tcpcryptd: